iotaledger/identity.rs/bindings/wasm/docs/api-reference.md

 ### PresentationValidator.verifyPresentationSignature(presentation, holder, options)
 Verify the presentation's signature using the resolved document of the holder.

+### Warning
+The caller must ensure that the DID Document of the holder is up-to-date.

 ### Errors
 Fails if the `holder` does not match the `presentation`'s holder property.